briansworth/TestCheckSum/README.md

  2. Accept EULA
  3. Export to folder C:\powershell

- The script will no work
+The script will now work.

 Alternatively you can edit the function and point the Set-Alias command to the path correct path.